tmault/countdown/README.md

 Some think such a tool is macabre, but I find it useful for framing long-term decisions - this isn't the pakce to debate its merits or rough nature!

+*Note!* This repository contains a few assets that are specific to deployment on my domain (e.g. my favicon).

 ## License
 Licensed using http://unlicense.org